 For questions about VA Solid Start, call our toll-free hotline:

-Stay connected to your benefits and resources by updating your information in eBenefits.
+Stay connected to your benefits and resources by updating your information at VA.gov.
 In addition to three phone calls, you’ll receive reminder emails about upcoming calls that includes links to resources.

 Find Veteran resources located near you, such as health facilities, regional offices, or Veteran Service Organizations, using the Resource Locator tool.